- <div style="background-image:url(/live/image/gid/198/width/1600/height/300/crop/1/50546_Middle_South_drone1.rev.1554236092.jpg)"/>

 Congratulations, Spring Leadership Award winners!

 Exceptional students, student organizations, and faculty were honored during the 2020 Spring Leadership Awards Virtual Ceremony live on the Virtual Engagement page.
-Click here to watch the virtual ceremony and join us in congratulating this year’s recipients!

 The annual awards and this year’s winners are:

 - Foster G. McGaw Scholars: Gabe Anzeze ’23, Tebatso Duba ’22, and Diayan Rajamohan ’21.
 Recognizes students who have demonstrated outstanding leadership ability and excellent academic achievement.
 They have made a unique and lasting contribution to the Lake Forest College community.

 - Edward H. Oppenheimer Memorial Prize: Claire Grebner ’20 and Deja McClellan ’20.
 Recognizes two seniors who are judged to have contributed the most to the College community.
 This prize is one of the highest honors bestowed on a student by the College.

 - Alpha Sigma Kappa Class of 1938 Memorial Prize: Zaria Sydnor ’20.
 Awarded to a senior student who has sustained a 3.4 cumulative GPA, participated in co-curricular activities and demonstrated a strong commitment to community service for at least two years.

 - Jacob Wardwell Edwards Prize: Vitoria Andrade Carnier ’23.
 Recognizes the outstanding qualities of leadership demonstrated during their first year at the College.